micro-os-plus/eclipse-demo-projects/README.md

 ```
 $ git clone https://github.com/micro-os-plus/eclipse-demo-projects.git eclipse-demo-projects.git
 ```
-* in each project, generate the code required to satisfy the dependencies; on macOS, double click the `scripts/generate.mac.command` in Finder; on other platforms, go to the project folder and run
+* in each project, generate the code required to satisfy the dependencies; on macOS, double click the `scripts/generate.mac.command` in Finder; on other platforms, go to the project folder and run the `generate.sh` script
 ```
 $ bash scripts/generate.sh
 ```